 Fire Hardening Structures and Homes have been proven as an extremely effective measure for preventing structure loss during a wildfire.
 Developers should upgrade building materials and use installation techniques to increase the development’s resistance to heat, flames, and embers beyond what is required in applicable building codes.

 Portola Terrace will construct “fire-hardened” homes that meet or exceed the Town’s Wildfire Preparedness Building Code.
 The project architectural firm, Seigel and Strain, has prepared a detailed analysis of the proposed project’s conformance with the Town’s Wildfire Preparedness Building Code amendments adopted on December 8, 2021.

 Vegetation Management Plan Summary

-The two images show the integrated hazard level on the property under current conditions and after implementation of the comprehensive treatments described in the VMP.
-After treatment, the entire property is re-characterized as only having areas of Lowest and Low Hazard.
+These images show the integrated hazard level on the property under current conditions and after implementation of the comprehensive treatments described in the VMP.
+As seen in the maps below, the entire property is re-characterized as only having areas of Lowest and Low Hazard after treatment.